renn-es/renn.es/content/_index.md

 ## Who are we?

 We are *~tarneo* and *~spedotte*, french, privacy red-pilled GNU/Linux enthusiasts.
-This server is maintained without any profit in mind and is therefore more of a money sink.
+This server is maintained without any profit in mind.

 [The FBI has not been here.](https://en.wikipedia.org/wiki/Warrant_canary)